 There is no physical shelter, so meet-and-greets will be held in a place convenient to both you and the foster family.
 A fun way to support the Mile High Canine Rescue is to shop their merchandise.
 You’ll find tees, decals, and more, and your purchase helps fund the care of dogs in this rescue system.

 2. Chihuahua and Small Dog Rescue

-Next on our list of the best small dog rescues in Colorado are Chihuahua and Small Dog Rescue.
+Next on our list of the best small dog rescues in Colorado is Chihuahua and Small Dog Rescue.
 This shelter is based in Colorado Springs but uses a foster family network to house dogs.
 There is no physical shelter you can visit.
 For that reason, you must fill out and have an application approved before you’ll be permitted to meet a dog.

 The adoption fee for your dog will range from $200 and $275, depending on the puppy’s age, pedigree, and health.
 The fee may be tax-deductible, so speak with your tax adviser to learn more.
 The money you pay for your dog will go directly toward assisting the shelter in caring for dogs and recovering the expenses incurred while your small dog was in Chihuahua and Small Dog Rescue’s care.